Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 ▼ ← Reachable only from internal network (internal ALB / source IP restriction / mTLS)

-┌──────────────────┐ ┌───────────────────────────────┐ egress allowed ┌────────────────────┐
+┌──────────────────┐ ┌───────────────────────────────┐ Egress allowed ┌────────────────────┐

-│ Claude Code(CLI) │ ───▶ │ Gateway (Fargate) │ only to this │ api.anthropic.com │
+│ Claude Code(CLI) │ ───▶ │ Gateway (Fargate) │ to this dest only│ api.anthropic.com │

-│ managed device │ │ wasmtime + composed │ ───────────────▶│ │
+│ Managed device │ │ wasmtime + composed │ ───────────────▶│ │

 └──────────────────┘ │ meter→secret-scan→output-mask │ └────────────────────┘